 In the video coding for machines (VCM) CfP response from Alibaba and City University of Hong Kong, submitted as MPEG document m60737, the joint adaptive spatial temporal (JAST) system is proposed.
 The JAST system includes both encoder-only optimization algorithms and machine-oriented pre- and post-processing modules to achieve high compression efficiency gains for machine-analysis tasks.
 Due to the adaptive nature of the proposed system, some of the results reported in m60737 were obtained using just encoder-only algorithms.
 These results are reported in this contribution: specifically, average coding efficiency gain of -53.68% is obtained for object detection task for the FLIR dataset.
 This contribution also reports additional results for other datasets and other machine-analysis tasks using the encoder-only algorithms in JAST.
+Specifically, the encoder-only algorithms in JAST could achieve -63.85% and -58.16% BD-rate savings on the TVD dataset for object detection and instance segmentation task respectively.

 Introduction